EbookFoundation/free-programming-books/README.md

 ## Translations

-Volunteers have translated many of our Contributing, How-to, and Code of Conduct documents into languages covered by our lists.
+Volunteers have translated many of our Contributing, How-to, and Code of Conduct Documents into languages covered by our lists.

 + English
   + [Code of Conduct](docs/CODE_OF_CONDUCT.md)